Donald C. Dearborn

 Evolution, Behavior, and Conservation Biology

-Professor Dearborn is interested in two broad questions: (1) why do animals (or other organisms) do the things they do? and (2) how we can do a better job of mitigating our impacts on the natural world?
+My research asks why animals do the things they do, and how we can do a better job of mitigating our impacts on the natural world.
+Combining lab work with fieldwork on remote islands, he explores how evolution and human activity shape the genetics and behavior of animals, sometimes conveniently intersecting with his love of trail running and mountain adventures..
 Recurring research themes include mate choice, parental investment strategies, population structure, and host-parasite evolution.
-Most of this work is with seabirds and songbirds, using a mix of field methods and genetics tools.
-Along those lines, his current lineup of courses at Bates includes: Avian Biology, Advanced Genetics, and Advanced Topics in Evolution.
+Most of this work is with seabirds and songbirds.
+I uses a mix of lab methods (mainly genetics tools) and field methods.